bhagatpardeepkr/Monitoring_Tools/Copy.md

-I have created the roster for December, excluding Kan after November 15th and including the offshore team for on-call shifts at night on both weekdays and weekends.
-Please review it and let me know if any corrections are needed.
+Today we have a support call.
+Below are the queries that we have documented.
+Please review them and join the call if possible.